Haydn Quartets (Mozart): The six quartets

-The quartets were published in a set (labelled Mozart's "Op.
-10") in Vienna, 1785.
-Dates of completion are shown in parentheses above.
-Mozart arranged the six quartets in the order of composition, except for reversing the order of K. 428 and K. 458.

 Historical background

-Wolfgang Amadeus Mozart composed 23 string quartets.
-The six "Haydn" Quartets were written in Vienna during the years 1782 to 1785.
-They are dedicated to the composer Joseph Haydn, who is considered the creator of the modern string quartet.
-Haydn had recently completed his influential "Opus 33" set of quartets in 1781, the year that Mozart arrived in Vienna.
-During this time, Haydn and Mozart had become friends, and sometimes played quartets together in Mozart's apartment, with Mozart playing the viola, and Haydn playing violin; see Haydn and Mozart.
+Joseph Haydn is often referred to as the "father of the string quartet".
+Haydn completed his influential Op.
+33 String Quartets in 1781, the year that Wolfgang Amadeus Mozart moved to Vienna to begin his freelance career.
+The two composers admired each other.
+In singer Michael Kelly's spurious account, Haydn once led a quartet session with Carl Ditters von Dittersdorf on second violin, Mozart on viola, and Johann Baptist Wanhal playing cello.

+Mozart had not composed for the ensemble since his Viennese Quartets in 1773.
+He wrote six string quartets between 1782 and 1785, and dedicated them to Haydn.

-Haydn first heard the quartets at two gatherings at Mozart's home, 15 January and 12 February 1785 (on these occasions he apparently just listened, rather than playing a part himself).
-After hearing them all, Haydn made a now-famous remark to Mozart's father Leopold, who was visiting from Salzburg: "Before God, and as an honest man, I tell you that your son is the greatest composer known to me either in person or by name.
+Haydn first heard the quartets at two gatherings at Mozart's home, 15 January and 12 February 1785.
+After hearing them all, Haydn remarked to Mozart's father Leopold: "Before God, and as an honest man, I tell you that your son is the greatest composer known to me either in person or by name.
 He has taste, and, what is more, the most profound knowledge of composition."
 The comment was preserved in a letter Leopold wrote 16 February to his daughter Nannerl.

+Before he finished composing them, Mozart pitched Jean-Georges Sieber on publishing his six quartets, requesting 50 Louis d'or as a fee.
+Artaria & Company announced the publication of all six quartets on September 17, 1785, in the Wiener Zeitung.
+According to Leopold Mozart, the firm paid the composer 100 ducats for the publishing rights.